olifre/olifre.github.io/index.md

 # Welcome

+My name is Oliver Freyermuth.
+You can find my Keybase identity [here](https://keybase.io/olifre).

 This page is a collection of some of the projects I am working on, and some collected technical information in form of a knowledgebase.

 ### Links to technical projects
 - [An HTCondor tutorial]({{ site.url }}/gridka-school-2019-htcondor/), made for [GridKa School 2019](https://indico.scc.kit.edu/event/460/overview)